Culture, Arts & Media

 His philanthropy was pointed, not vague

-Lust's giving to the Tel Aviv Museum of Art is one of the reasons this row belongs in a Jewish content library and not only in a general art one.
+Lust's giving to the Tel Aviv Museum of Art is one of the reasons this row belongs in a Jewish content library as well as a general art one.

 Tablet records him saying directly that he gave major Giacometti and Bellmer holdings to the museum because he was a Zionist.
 That sentence matters.
 It turns donation into intention.
-He was not merely dispersing property late in life.
+He was doing more than dispersing property late in life.
 He was making a claim about where important art should live and which Israeli institution deserved stronger standing in the modern-art world.

 The museum's own collection pages do not center Lust by name, but they make clear how donation-driven the holdings are and how central private collectors remain to the museum's strength.
 Lust belongs inside that story.